Library Workspace 1-3

 Workspace 2, the list view.

 This is more of an Excel-style way of displaying your search results.
 You can simply click the header of the column and it will sort the assets ascending and descending.
-The third time you click, it will sort back to the default, which is the newest asset at the top.
+The third time you click, it will sort back to the default, which is the the recent added asset at the top.
 You can choose what columns you would like to see, as well as their width from the Mediabank dashboard.

 Assets can be linked together by media IDs.
 If you choose an asset that has linked assets, all associated assets will automatically show up as tabs over the player.
 If there are more than four associated assets, a “more” button will appear.
 You can also see the linked assets here on the right-hand side.